anam-hossain/phpcart/README.md

 ## Laravel Integrations

-Use the following dedicated laravel package for PHpCart.
+Use the following dedicated laravel package for PHPCart.

 https://github.com/anam-hossain/lara-phpcart